 I spent some time at Ram Pol, which is the main gate through which you enter the fort as a tourist.
 The richly carved stone gate has many deities carved on it, that it seems are still worshiped actively.
 There are inscriptions in stone that are in Devnagari script yet a bit difficult to read as they follow a local dialect.
 It seems the concept of separating words was yet to become popular.
-The base of the gate carved with elephants almost resembles the base of a temple that stands on the back of some hundreds of elephants.
+The base of the gate carved with elephants almost resembles the base of a temple that stands on the back of hundreds of elephants.

 Vijay Stambha or the Tower of Victory at Chittorgarh Fort, Rajasthan

 The Vijay Stambha is the most celebrated monument of Chittorgarh.
 It is a tall pillar-like structure standing tall towering over every other structure around it.
-Celebrating the victory of Rana Kumbha in mid 16th CE over sultan of Malwa.
+Celebrating the victory of Rana Kumbha in mid-16th CE over Sultan of Malwa.
 It is actually two pillars one inside the other with a narrow hollow cavity in between.
-The outside and inside of the Vijay Stambha are profusely carved with the divine as well as royal symbols.
+The outside and inside of the Vijay Stambha are profusely carved with divine as well as royal symbols.
 There are many Hindu deities that are carved on the nine stories of the Stambha.
-And there is the sun, symbol of the Sisodia dynasty that considers itself a descendant of the sun.
+And there is the sun, a symbol of the Sisodia dynasty that considers itself a descendant of the sun.

 Our guide said that the nine stories of Vijay Stambha depict the nine avatars of Vishnu to whom this tower is dedicated.
 With all its carvings, it is also referred to as the school of Indian iconography.
 A unique aspect of Vijay Stambha is the portraits of its architect Jaita and his three sons Napa, Pooja & Poma carved on the 5th story.
 The base of the tower again sounds like the base of a temple.
 In fact, you have to take your shoes off to enter the tower.

 Climbing Vijay Stambha